mcyph/world_subnational_covid_crawler/README.md

 may not be functional.

 * hospitals/get_hospitals.py gets COVID-19 hospital/clinic information
   from the state websites.
-As of this The WA data needs to be updated to a different URL.
+As of 29 March the WA data needs to be updated to a different URL.

 * vic_power_bi_grabber/grab.py gets Victorian regional statistics etc